secretGeek/til/sql_server/format_datetime_yyyy-MM-dd.md

     2017-02

-To get milliseconds (and 24 hour time)
+To get milliseconds (and 24 hour time) use format "121" -- it extends 120 by including the milliseconds.

     Select CONVERT(VARCHAR(23), GetDate(), 121)
     2017-02-02 11:52:33.980